 When do I need an allergen information update?

 Updating your food allergy chart can be a bit troublesome especially for food service establishments that change their menus seasonally or even every day.
-There will always be certain times when your food allergy chart must be revised.
+There will always be certain times when your food allergy chart, and Allergen Management Plan must be revised

 It's always important to update your food allergy chart when you:

 1. When you change your menu or make additional menus.
 Every time you change your menu, check all the ingredients and fill the food allergy chart with a new menu item.

 2. Use a new supplier.
 Every time you use a new supplier, check all the ingredients you order, ask for product specifications when needed and update your food allergy chart according to the menu.

 3. Substitute a food ingredient in your recipe.

 Get yourself a flexible food allergen chart by trying out our free food safety template hub at FoodDocs.
 Edit, customize, download, and print at your most convenient time.
 Updating your food allergen chart will always be easy using our services.